-However, Applicants (or Affiliates) that have received QEIs in amounts less than the Allocation request in Question #1 between January 1, 2013 and May 9, 2018 (the release date for the NMTC Allocation Application) are required to complete Table E3 and should not complete Table E2.
+However, Applicants (or Affiliates) that have received QEIs in amounts less than the Allocation request in Question #1 between January 1, 2014 and the release date for the NMTC Allocation Application are required to complete Table E3 and should not complete Table E2.
 If the Applicant provided investor letters as evidence of its ability to raise capital, then the Applicant should respond to Question #36(c).
 If the Applicant did not provide investor letters, it should respond to Question #36(d).
-See FAQ Question #106
+See FAQ Question #111

 TIP: All Applicants that respond “Yes” to Question #36(b) are required to submit, along with their applications, documentation demonstrating proof of investor interest (e.g., Commitment letters; Letters of Interest/Intent).
 Investor letters should identify whether the investor will make a direct investment in the CDE or into a partnership.